akkartik/text.love/README.md

 * No scrollbars yet.
 That stuff is hard.

+* There are some temporary limitations when editing sources:
+    - no line drawings
+    - no selecting text

 ## Mirrors and Forks

 This repo is a fork of lines.love at [http://akkartik.name/lines.html](http://akkartik.name/lines.html).